 Named for the bizarrely-shaped fringe – either short and straight across (hence ‘Spock’) or forming a point between the eyebrows.
 Sleek bobs can be quite popular with goths – they have a touch of 1920s flapper to them, and also a touch of dom unless the cute bob is aimed for.
 As goth hairstyles go, the Spock is easy to maintain, whether the fringe adorns long hair or a bob.
 For a traditionally Goth look, you can straighten your locks with a hair straightener, then add shine with a hair polish gel or back comb to get plenty of volume.
 You can also use hair wax to build constructs into your hair – horns, spikes and whatnot.

 Very rare amongst diehard goths is the natural look – non-dyed, non weirdly-styled hair.
 However, goth is as much about the clothes you wear, the colour you wear them in, the poetry you read, the drink you drink and the love you have for Autumn.
 In our own way we’re aiming to say that the Gothic outlook outweighs the need for a particular gothic hairstyle, and most goths start with the Natural.

 Works well with dark or natural hair.
 Use hair rollers to pin loose curls around your head and let some loose curls hang gently round the nape of your neck.
 Or use rags and sugar-water (or the modern equivalent) for tight ringlets.
 Or form two long plaits and secure them at the crown of your head in a plaited halo.
 A formal look, speaking either of widow or Victorian slightly loli-based schoolgirl.
 Carry your french grammar book around to make the look complete.

-The Cure's Robert Smith, centre of picture.
-Back combing is a huge look for gothic hairstyles and produces huge results.
+The Cure’s Robert Smith Back combing is a huge look for gothic hairstyles and produces huge results.
 Enough said.